 Resource Management Plans:

 Absolutely not!
-The City's Neighborhood Association Recognition Ordinance (sometimes referred to as "NARO") will remain in place, and the Office of Neighborhood Coordination will continue to serve as a liaison among City departments, Council, and neighborhoods.
+The City's Neighborhood Association Recognition Ordinance (sometimes referred to as "NARO") the Office of Neighborhood Coordination will continue to serve as a liaison among City departments, Council, and neighborhoods.

 Neighborhood Associations still register with the Office of Neighborhood Coordination to receive notice of certain development proposals within their boundaries.